 The last example is from the Black Friday campaign of a Gravitec.net client.
 We composed the message with a reference to a popular movie to make it funny and noticeable.
 We added a big image and two buttons to make it interactive.

-This campaign had good results due to its intriguing content, timely offer, and the event’s popularity.
+This campaign had good results due to its intriguing content, timely offer, and event popularity.

 Funny texts in web push notifications arouse subscriber interest, make messages more memorable, and increase audience loyalty.
 Furthermore, you can use rich web push options, segmentation tools, and triggered alerts, in order to enhance your CTR.
 The more variety you use, the more clicks you will get.

-If you have any questions about push campaign launch, please contact our support team.
+If you have any questions about push campaigns, please contact our support team.